 The Pyramid of Djedefre

-Djedefre moved 8 Km north of Giza and established a new necropolis on a higher leveled ground in Abu Rawash.
+Djedefre moved 8 Km north of Giza and established a new cemetery on a higher leveled ground in Abu Rawash.
 It is situated on the northern side of the Memphite necropolis and was discovered in a ruined condition towards the end of the 19th century.
 The total necropolis complex was enclosed by a thick boundary wall, much of which is now broken down.
-The mortuary temple of this pyramid is completely ruined now and connected to the entrance by a long causeway that runs from north to south; instead of east to west, as seen in the earlier pyramids of his predecessors.
+The mortuary temple of this pyramid is wholly ruined now and connected to the entrance by a long causeway that runs from north to south instead of east to west, as seen in the earlier pyramids of his predecessors.

-Even the stone paving of this causeway is also completely destroyed now.
+Even the stone paving of this causeway is also destroyed now.
 There are only some fragments of some statues standing in the open courtyard, whose names have been deciphered from their bases and found to be of the children of Djedefre.
-But from the remnants of a row of pillars, recently excavated from the northeast side of this pyramid, it can be made out that there were some inscriptions written on them, probably about the deceased Pharaoh Djedefre.
+But from the remnants of a row of pillars, recently excavated from the northeast side of this pyramid, it can be made out that some inscriptions were written on them, probably about the deceased Pharaoh Djedefre.
 A partly damaged sphinx is also found in this pyramid complex, the face of which is believed to resemble that of Queen Hetepheres II, the wife of Djedefre.
-Hence, now scientists believe that the Great Sphinx of Giza was also built by Djedefre, as the face of that sphinx highly resembled his father Khufu.
+Hence, now scientists believe that the Great Sphinx of Giza was also built by Djedefre, as the face of that sphinx highly resembled his father, Khufu.